opengenomebrowser/opengenomebrowser/index.md

 **Demo instance:** [opengenomebrowser.bioinformatics.unibe.ch](https://opengenomebrowser.bioinformatics.unibe.ch/)

-To talk to the developer informally, join the OpenGenomeBrowser [Discord channel](https://discord.gg/mDm4fqf).

 <hr>

 _OpenGenomeBrowser is a dynamic and scalable web platform for comparative genomics._

-  - OpenGenomeBrowser automates simple bioinformatics steps:
+  - OpenGenomeBrowser enables users to:
-    - Filter and search using metadata
+    - Filter and search large genomic datasets using metadata
-    - Dendrograms (Taxid-based, ANI-based and OrthoFinder-based)
+    - Generate of dendrograms (Taxid-based, ANI-based and OrthoFinder-based)
-    - Searching for annotations in genomes
+    - Search for annotations in genomes
-    - Visualizing genomes on pathway maps
+    - Visualize genomes on pathway maps
-    - Visualisation of gene loci
+    - Visualize gene loci
-    - BLAST
+    - Perform BLAST searches (nucleotide or protein level)
     - Access raw data
   - OpenGenomeBrowser has few prerequisites:
     - Genome files must be stored in certain folder structure
     - One metadata file for each genome and organism